 Botswana - Kujwana

-A riding safari exploring the remote western region of Botswana’s Okavango Delta.
+This riding safari explores the remote western region of Botswana’s Okavango Delta.
 An area characterised by papyrus-lined waterways and woodland, rich in game and teeming with bird-life.

 You are riding in an area of potentially dangerous game and therefore need to be experienced in the saddle.
 Rides are brisk and usually between four to six hours per day.
-The minimum riding ability required is mastery of the basic aids, ability to rise to the trot for stretches of ten minutes at a time, to be comfortable and balanced at all paces and to be able to gallop out of trouble.
+The minimum riding ability required is mastery of the basic aids, ability to rise to the trot for long stretches, to be comfortable and balanced at all paces and to be able to gallop out of trouble.

 The following times are approximate but the daily pattern is normally a wake-up call to your tent at sun rise (c.
 05:00 in summer and c.
 06:00 in winter).
 In the hotter summer days you would ride from about 06:00 through to 10:30, and in winter from about 07:00 through to 11:30.
 Lunch is back at camp and the afternoons are for resting and relaxing in your tent or by the pool.
 Afternoon tea will usually be about 15:30 before the afternoon activity from 16:00 to 18:00.